IMF urges Asia to be mindful of spillover risks from monetary tightening

 The widening gap between Japanese and US interest rates has been a major factor behind the recent yen depreciation to two-decade lows.

-"The yen depreciation on balance helps Japan," Mr Salgado added, echoing views of BOJ governor Haruhiko Kuroda.
+"The yen depreciation on balance helps Japan," added Mr Salgado, echoing views of BOJ governor Haruhiko Kuroda.

 Mr Okamura, a former Japanese vice-finance minister for international affairs, said the Covid-19 pandemic, the war in Ukraine and tighter global financial conditions would make this year challenging for Asia.